chairclr/NoitaMap/NoitaMap.Docs/NoitaChunk.md

 string[]    list of the names of all materials in the cell, indexed into by the cell data Rgba32[]    list of the custom colors of the cells, indexed into when the first bit of the raw cell data is set, and then increment the index

 PhysicsObject[] all of the physics objects in the chunk.
-See [physics objects](PhysicsObject.md) for more info
+See PhysicsObject.md for more info

 int         should always end in an extra zero int, not sure why
 ```